Gregory Arkhurst

-Gregory Arkhurst (born 6 May 1976) is an Olympic swimmer from Côte d'Ivoire.
-He represented his country at the 2000 and 2004 Summer Olympics, while living and training in Canada, however.
+Gregory Arkhurst (born 6 May 1976) is an Ivorian former swimmer.
+He represented Ivory Coast at the 2000 and 2004 Summer Olympics, while living and training in Canada, however.

+He now coaches Mary-Sophie Harvey and was part of the Canadian team during the last Olympic Games in Paris.

 2000

 Arkhurst swam in the 100 metre freestyle in 2000, finishing 63rd out of 74 total swimmers.

 2004

 In 2004, he swam in the 50 metre freestyle, finishing 58th out of 86 total swimmers.